 Before editing the registry, it is recommended to create a system restore point.

-Open the registry editor: in the search bar or in the menu to execute (run with the Win + R keys) enter theregeditcommand and press the Enter key.
+- Open the registry editor: in the search bar or in the menu to execute (run with the Win + R keys) enter the

 Consider using Action1 to disable the local account if: